programminghistorian/jekyll/lessons/working-with-web-pages.md

 http://www.oldbaileyonline.org/print.jsp?div=t17800628-33
 ```

-Now let’s try opening the page using Python.
+Now let's try opening the page using Python.
 Copy the following program
 into Komodo Edit and save it as `open-webpage.py`.
 When you execute the
-program, it will open the trial file, read its contents into a Python
+program, it will `open` the trial file, `read` its contents into a Python
-string called webContent and then print the first three hundred
+string called webContent and then `print` the first three hundred
-characters of the string to the “Command Output” pane.
+characters of the string to the "Command Output" pane.
 Use the
 `View -> Web Developer -> View Page Source` command in Firefox to verify
 that the HTML source of the page is the same as the source that your
 program retrieved.
 Each browser has a different shortcut key to open the
 page source.
-In Firefox on PC it is `CTRL+ u`.
+In Firefox on PC it is `CTRL+u`.
 If you cannot find it on
 your browser, try using a search engine to find where it is.
 (See the
-Python library reference to learn more about [urllib2][][.)][]
+Python library reference to learn more about [urllib2][].)

 ``` python
 # open-webpage.py